SteCodez/the-big-quiz-challenge/README.md

 * [Wireframe, full screen](https://github.com/SteCodez/the-big-quiz-challenge/blob/master/quiz_challenge_images_/computer_wireframe_one.png)
 * [Wireframe, full screen part two](https://github.com/SteCodez/the-big-quiz-challenge/blob/master/quiz_challenge_images_/computer_wireframes_two.png)
 ---
+#### UX Goals
+* An easy flowing website with clear demonstration of purpose.
+* Quick and easy access to different pages of the site.
+* Fast loading times to avoid boredom and frustration.
+* All content remains centered throughout the UX.
+* A clear path of where and how to proceed through the website.
+* Easy on the eye with a pleasing color scheme.

  #### Fonts
 * The font used throughout the app is Nova, its a simple font that adds a retro feel.
 I felt adding a secondary font was uncalled for as the site as a whole is not type heavy and the color scheme and layout of everything breaks the site up nicely enough to allow one font to look consistently well placed.